EpocDotFr/WunderlistToKanboard/README.md

 Kanboard and Wunderlist are very different, so there's some things to know about what happens to your tasks and lists in certain cases :

   - Lists are imported as Projects
+  - The default Kanboard's columns are created for each imported projects
-  - Users are not imported
+  - Users are not imported (maybe later)
   - Starred tasks will have a color of red, otherwise yellow (Kanboard's default)
   - Sub-tasks are merged in their main task's description